The guide.

 Creating Galleries

-For this example, let’s say that your Vimeo username is unexit, and you want to show the videos that you’ve uploaded to your Vimeo account as a portfolio in a Vimeography gallery.
+For this example, let’s say that your Vimeo username is davekiss, and you want to show the videos that you’ve uploaded to your Vimeo account as a portfolio in a Vimeography gallery.

 1. Go to the Vimeography menu option and choose New Gallery from the menu flyout.